craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Magical Items of Note.md

 ## Armor
 ## Weapons
+- Glimmering Moonbow
+	- >
+	- 2d8 piercing + 1d6 radiant, free +0 ammo, 1x charge per dawn, max 1
+	- As an action, you may spend a charge.
+When you do, you enter the etherial plane until the beginning of your next turn.

 ## Wonderous Items
 - [[The Holy Atlas of Yamisch]]
 	- > A prophetic atlas of Alaturmen.
 Author unknown, but the divinally inclined believe this item to be a work of Yamasch.
 	- Currently in Temple Yamasch in [[Aeberu]]

+- Ar'Kraven's Bright Symbol
+	- > A black-steel vulture on a thin chain.
+It feels cold against your skin.
+	- Divine spellcasting implement +1, or if you worship Ar'Kraven, and are in good theocratic standing, +2.
+	- Currently possessed by [[Nala]] of [[Sarahouse Game]]